JuhuaZhang/tiny-ray-tracer/readme.md

 This project follows the instructions of course [cs418](https://cs418.cs.illinois.edu/website/mps/raytracer.html) in uiuc.

-The ultimate goal is to reproduce the image shown at the bottom of the page.
+The ultimate goal is to reproduce the image shown at the bottom of the website.